Less is More: On Copy Complexity in Quantum Cryptography: Technical Overview

 We define the following expanded compressed oracle, where $D$ will now represent a multiset:

 Now, as long as an algorithm $\A^{(\cdot)}$ makes $<t$ queries, it is again the case that

 Note that setting $t=2^n$ allows us to handle all efficient algorithms $\A^{(\cdot)}$.

-\paragraph{The main challenge} All of our results center around a solution for the following challenge: given many copies of a quantum mixed state $\rho^{\otimes t}$, is it possible to construct a family of pure states $\ket{\psi_k}$ such that many copies of $\ket{\psi_k}$ function like many copies of $\rho$? \pnote{at this point in the text, $\rho$ is not clearly defined}
+\paragraph{The main challenge} All of our results center around a solution for the following challenge: for a mixed state $\rho$, is it possible to construct a family of pure states $\ket{\psi_k}$ such that many copies of $\ket{\psi_k}$ function like many copies of $\rho$?

 An ideal solution to this question should look something like the following.
 Using $\ket{\psi_k}^{\otimes t}$, it should be possible to generate $\rho^{\otimes t}$.
 Similarly, using $\rho^{\otimes t}$, it should be possible to generate the mixed state